aspettl/mailadmin/README.md

 Mailadmin is a simple tool to manage email domains, accounts and alias addresses conveniently.
 It targets systems where there is only a handful of users who want to manage their own domains.
-It is *not* meant to be used by end users - however, there is an API for the Roundcube password plugin.
+It is *not* meant to be used by end users (those using the mailboxes) - however, there is an API for the Roundcube password plugin.

 It was developed to manage a mailserver running with [docker-mailserver](https://github.com/docker-mailserver/docker-mailserver).

-Features:
+## Features

 * UI features
   * manage domains and domain aliases